 What Does Glaze Variation Mean?

-1017W Sea Mist, as we showed above in Moroccan Fish Scales, is a beautiful glaze with a wide range of variation!
-Believe it or not, all of these tiles are on ONE clay body and are hand glazed with ONE color.
+1017W Sea Mist, as shown below in various shapes, including Moroccan Fish Scales, is an impactful glaze with a wide range of variation.
+Believe it or not, all of these tiles are on ONE clay body and are hand-glazed with ONE color.

 Was this information helpful to you?
 Have any questions?
 Leave a comment below!